Dillonjay/Instantiation_patterns_in_JavaScript/Pseudoclassical/explanation.md

 	this = Object.create(Dog.prototype)
 	return this
 ```
-You create a new instance of Dog using the key word 'new'
+You create a new instance of Dog using the keyword 'new'
 Ex:
 ```
 var myDog = new Dog('Spot');